ATROPINE

-About ATROPINE
+About

 ATROPINE contains Atropine, which belongs to the class of muscarinic antagonists or parasympatholytics.
 It works by blocking the activity of acetylcholine (chemical messenger).
 As a result, this helps to bring back the blood pressure within the normal range and relaxes the heart.
-Hence, it treats symptomatic bradycardia and prevents sudden fall in blood pressure.
+Hence, it treats symptomatic bradycardia and prevents sudden falls in blood pressure.

 ATROPINE may cause some common side effects like constipation, bloating, stomach pain, nausea, vomiting, dry eyes, blurred vision, dry mouth, fast/pounding heartbeat, flushing (sudden warmth, redness, or tingly feeling), confusion, headache, dizziness, drowsiness, and thirst.
 Most of these side effects do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, please reach out to your doctor.

 Inform your doctor if you are allergic to ATROPINE or any of its ingredients.
 Before using ATROPINE, inform your doctor if you have any medical history, including asthma, glaucoma (elevated pressure in the eye), heart rhythm disorder, liver/kidney diseases, enlarged prostate, stomach diseases or myasthenia gravis (muscle weakness).
-ATROPINE may cause blurred vision, dizziness and drowsiness, hence do not drive or operate machinery until you feel better.
+ATROPINE may cause blurred vision, dizziness and drowsiness; hence, do not drive or operate machinery until you feel better.
 Pregnant and breastfeeding women should consult their doctor before using ATROPINE.
 This medicine will be prescribed by a doctor for children depending on the child's age and body weight.

 Uses of ATROPINE